Sterilization

 What Is Sterilization?

-Sterilization refers to the offsetting actions a central bank takes to neutralize the impact of foreign exchange intervention or reserve accumulation on the domestic money supply and interest rates.
-When a central bank purchases foreign currency to weaken its own currency (or sells it to defend a peg), the transaction mechanically alters the domestic monetary base—sterilization uses open market operations, central bank bill issuance, or reserve requirement changes to reverse this effect.
+Sterilization refers to the offsetting actions a central bank takes to neutralize the domestic monetary impact of foreign exchange intervention or reserve accumulation.
+When a central bank purchases foreign currency to weaken its own currency, or sells reserves to defend a peg or floor, the transaction mechanically alters the domestic monetary base.
+Sterilization uses open market operations, central bank bill issuance, reserve requirement adjustments, or term deposit facilities to reverse this effect, leaving net domestic liquidity conditions largely unchanged.

 Why It Matters for Traders